 The Mexican army entered Béxar from the west, along Portrero Street.
 Once Santa Anna had reached the Main Plaza in front of the San Fernando Church, he ordered soldiers to climb to the top of the church’s bell tower and raise a blood-red flag.
 Both Tejano and Texans knew exactly what that flag represented: no quarter, no prisoners, no mercy.

 Travis watched them from the platform of the Alamo’s big 18-pound cannon, located at the fort’s southwest corner.
 Angered, he ordered a shot fired from the big gun.
 Santa Anna answered with shots of his own, from the newly positioned howitzers located near the then Veramendi house and the town’s Main Plaza.
-Neither of these caused damage.
+None of which caused any damage to the Alamo.

 Travis watched Bowie’s overreach from the fort.
 They had both agreed to share the command of the Alamo, but now Bowie had gone off on his own.
 Mad, Travis sent his own messenger, Captain Albert Martin, to also meet with Col. Almonte.
 However, this time Almonte had an answer from Santa Anna; the garrison would surrender unconditionally, or be put to the sword.